StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * `ps auxZ` - show SELinux context of processes

 * A SELinux context has the form *user:role:type*
+  * To identify easy the user, role and type look at the last two characters: ...._u:...._r:...._t

   * type indicate the type of object